Driedger, Panthers bounce back to beat Predators 2-0

 The Panthers dominated the first period with a 22-7 shot advantage.
 Six of those attempts came during a 4-minute roughing penalty to the Predators’ Mathieu Olivier.

+“It was one of those games where we looked like we’re throwing everything but the kitchen sink,” Florida coach Joel Quenneville said.
+“Whether it was a save or unable-to-score race, I don’t think we deviated from how we were going about our game.”

-Saros came up big time and again after holding Florida to one goal Thursday.
+Saros came up big time and again, holding down numerous Panthers’ surges.

+“He was fantastic,” Nashville coach John Hynes said.
+“He kept us in the game.
+Florida came out really hard and played a thorough game.”

 MILESTONE